lewishowles/components/src/components/interaction/dropdown-menu/dropdown-menu.md

 # `dropdown-menu`

-`dropdown-menu` is an extension of a floating `summary-details`, providing a quick and easy way to create dropdown or action menus.
+`dropdown-menu` is an extension of `floating-details`, providing a quick and easy way to create dropdown or action menus.
 From actions in tables to bulk item management, dropdown menus provide an easy, accessible way to de-clutter an interface, but should not be used where very common actions would be hidden and more difficult to access for the sake of cleanliness.

 To simplify the creation of a standardised menu, there are a number of companion components that can be used to build up a menu, including: